Peter Alma

 Peter Alma (18 January 1886 Medan – 23 May 1969 Amsterdam) was a Dutch artist.
-Alma was born in Medan, Indonesia and attended the Royal Academy of Art, The Hague in 1904.
-On the recommendation of Franz Seiwert he was employed by the Gesellschafts- und Wirtschaftsmuseum working with Gerd Arntz and Augustin Tschinkel on the development of Isotypes.
+Alma was born in Medan, Indonesia, and attended the Royal Academy of Art, The Hague, in 1904.
+On the recommendation of Franz Seiwert, he was employed by the Gesellschafts- und Wirtschaftsmuseum, working with Gerd Arntz and Augustin Tschinkel on developing isotypes.
 He travelled to Moscow with Arntz and Otto Neurath to work at IZOSTAT to help them draw up pictorial images for statistics of the Five Year Plans.
-Alma was a member of Nederlandsche Vereeniging voor Ambachts- en Nijverheidskunst (V.A.N.K.) the Dutch Association for craft and craft art.
+Alma was a member of Nederlandsche Vereeniging voor Ambachts- en Nijverheidskunst (V.A.N.K.) the Dutch Association for Craft and Craft Art.
+He painted several large murals in and around Amsterdam in the 1930s.

 Works

+Murals

+A 1939 mural celebrating rail transportation covers the interior wall of one Amsterdam Amstel railway station.